December 29, 2020

 33. Stay on the path

 If you go hiking, it’s best to do so with a local guide who can help you understand the local ecosystem.
 If you do go alone, always stick to marked trails to avoid harming native flora.
 Consider taking a bag along to pick up trash you see along your journey.
+We also recommend taking resuable bamboo cutlery set so that you don't have to use any disposables.

 34. Buy carbon offsets for flights